 The firm recently released its second-quarter statistics, with total average daily volume (ADV) increasing by 12% y-o-y.
 It was mainly driven by a 17% rise in the U.S. cash equities ADV and a 25% growth in the equity options ADV.
 This will likely help the exchange-driven revenues in Q2.
 Similarly, the fixed income and data services unit is expected to continue its growth momentum.
 Altogether, the consensus estimates for Q2 revenues and earnings are $1.8 billion and $1.29 respectively.

-- Intercontinental Exchange Stock To Edge Past The Revenue Consensus In Q4?
+- Intercontinental Exchange Stock To Edge Past the Expectations In Q4